wordpress-mobile/WordPress-Android/CONTRIBUTING.md

 [git-flow]: http://nvie.com/posts/a-successful-git-branching-model/

+# Subtree'd library projects

+A number of library dependencies are managed as separate open source projects and are git-subtree'd into the WordPress Android app source tree.
+Use the following command to updated (pull latest) from their respective repos:

+        $ git subtree pull --prefix libs/library_name https://github.com/wordpress-mobile/WordPress-Library_Name-Android.git develop

+and substitute the `library_name` and `Library_Name` to match the library project.
+As an example, for the Analytics library use 'analytics' and 'Analytics` respectively.

+Here are the libraries currently maintained and subtree'd:

+* Analytics
+* Editor
+* Networking
+* Stores
+* Utils

 # Drawable Resources

 The Android build tools now allow drawable resources to be provided exclusively in vector format, PNG's are automatically generated at build time if necessary.